Regd.No.: 126198/071/072

 Day 5 : Trek to Thame 3,880m – 04 hours.

 Our journey today will be brief and soothing as we head to Thame village which is the hometown of several renowned Sherpa mountaineers, like Tenzing Norgay Sherpa, Kami Rita Sherpa, and Apa Sherpa.
-Following the BhoteKoshi River upstream, the walk will travel through a picturesque forest of rhododendron, oak, and pine trees, passing through small farming villages and then eventually to Thamo village.
+Following the BhoteKoshi River upstream, the walk will travel through a picturesque forest of rhododendrons, oak, and pine trees, passing through small farming villages and then eventually to Thamo village.
 From here, the path leads to a little bridge with intriguing Buddhist wall murals on the rock wall.
 It takes an hour to walk from the bridge to Thame village, where we will spend the night.
 This area is home to Thame Dechen Chokhorling Monastery, one of the ancient monasteries within the Everest region.

 Food